 The VRC supports teaching and learning by digitizing content for classroom presentations, papers, and publications.
 We add images to our collection upon Art and Art History faculty and graduate teacher request for teaching, upon student request for papers and presentations, and upon faculty request in support of scholarship and publishing.
-We can scan from printed materials and slides, and also license content from vendors.
-We catalog images for immediate access in our database and archive them for future use.
-Before ordering images the VRC encourages you to first check the VRC’s collection, Artstor, and Scholars Resource to see if they are already available.
+We digitize from printed materials and slides, accept born-digital content, and also license content from vendors.
+We catalog images and videos for immediate access in our database and archive them for future access and use.
+Before ordering images the VRC encourages you to first check the VRC’s teaching collection, Artstor, and Scholars Resource to see if they are already available.

 We also provide a document scanning service for course readings.
 See below for more information.

-The VRC scans images from published sources under the fair use provision of copyright law, provided that the request meets fair use criteria.
-If an image is reasonably available commercially, the VRC will purchase it for our collection (see “Ordering vendor images” below).
+The VRC digitizes original images, as well as content from published sources under the fair use provision of copyright law, provided that the request meets fair use criteria.
+If an image is reasonably available commercially, the VRC will purchase it for our teaching collection (see “Ordering vendor images” below).